What are the signs of eczema?

 How can I tell if my eczema is infected?

-Look out for one or more of the following signs of bacterial infection:
+Staphylococcus aureus (Staph. aureus) is the bacterium that is most commonly responsible for secondary infection of eczema.
+Look out for one or more of the following signs of a bacterial infection:

-- Eczema becomes suddenly worse, with redness, itching and soreness.
+- Eczema becomes suddenly worse, with redness or skin becoming darker, depending on skin tone, itching and soreness.

 - The skin is weepy with clear or yellow fluid.